These homemade flatbreads are quick, easy and only require 3 main ingredients. No yeast required!

 - 1/2 tsp Salt

-- In a large mixing bowl, whisk together flour, baking powder and salt.
-Make a well in the centre then pour in yogurt.
-Roughly combine with a spatula until it starts to come together, then begin forming into a ball with your hands.
+- Whisk together flour, baking powder and salt in a large mixing bowl.
+Make a well in the centre then pour in the yoghurt.
+Roughly combine with a spatula until it starts coming together, then form a ball with your hands.
 The texture should be very slightly tacky, but not so much it sticks to your fingers.
 The perfect consistency will take all the dough off the edges of the bowl.
+If you need to add more flour work in a pinch at a time.

-- Dust some flour on a flat surface and knead for 4-5mins until nice and smooth/lump free, adding more flour as you go.
+- Dust some flour on a flat surface and knead for a few minutes until nice and smooth/lump-free, adding more flour as you go.
 The kneading process will dry out the dough so don't add too much or it'll throw off the consistency and cause the flatbreads to crack/come out hard.

-- Heat a pan over medium-high heat, and when it just about begins to smoke add in a circle of dough oil-side-down.
-Brush top with oil.
-Allow the dough to puff up and lightly char, then flip and leave to lightly char on the other side.
+- Heat a pan over high heat and add a flatbread oil-side-down when the pan just about begins to smoke.
+Brush the top of the flatbread with oil.
+Allow the dough to puff up and lightly char for about 60-90 seconds.
+Flip and leave to lightly char on the other side, another 60-90 seconds.
 Remove from pan and repeat (see notes for garlic butter).

 Quick 1 min demo!